Time for another round of Answer the Reader’s Mail: Repay Debt or Invest?

 For those of you who haven’t heard this question before, here’s the background:

-One school of thought says repaying your debt should always be your top priority, no matter what.
-Debt psychologically traps you, and it guarantees that you’ll lose money to interest payments every month.
+One school of thought says repaying your debt should be your top priority, no matter what.
+Debt psychologically traps you, and it guarantees you’ll lose money to interest payments every month.

-But another school of thought believes that – in certain, limited cases – you can earn bigger returns if you invest your money rather than use it to repay your debt.
-If you can earn 6 percent through your investments, and your interest rate is only 4 percent, then you’re “losing” 2 percent — in opportunity cost — by repaying your debt rather than investing.
+Another school of thought advocates earning returns if there’s a spread between your investment returns and your interest rate.
+If you earn 7 percent through investments, and your interest rate is only 4 percent, then you’re losing 3 percent in opportunity cost by repaying debt.

-At the core, the two camps are having a classic argument between risk and reward.
-The anti-debt camp focuses on your risk – the guaranteed loss of interest.
-The pro-invest camp focuses on the potential reward – the opportunity to multiply your gains.
+These ideologies are arguing between risk and reward.
+The anti-debt camp focuses on your risk, the guaranteed loss of interest.
+The pro-invest camp focuses on the potential reward, the opportunity to multiply your gains.

 Both crowds agree that if you have credit card debt with a 20 percent interest rate, you should pay it off immediately.
-But the two crowds have different reasons for thinking this.
+But they hold different reasons.

 The anti-debt crowd says you should repay your credit cards so you can stop losing money on interest.
 The pro-invest crowd believes you should repay that debt because you won’t find a reasonable investment that pays more than 20 percent.